elfi-dev/elfi/docs/usage/tutorial.rst

     smc = elfi.SMC(d, batch_size=10000, seed=seed)

-For sampling, one has to define the number of output samples, the number of populations and a *schedule* i.e. a list of quantiles to use for each population.
+For sampling, one has to define the number of output samples, the number of populations and a *schedule* i.e. a list of thresholds to use for each population.
 In essence, a population is just refined rejection sampling.

 .. code:: ipython3